 Meals in Marek North

 Campers take meals with their cabin mates and share in clean-up duties.
-Dining consists of well-balanced cafeteria-style meals served three times daily, accompanied by an extensive salad bar, all served by a professional food service staff.
+Dining consists of well-balanced cafeteria-style meals served three times daily all served by a professional food service staff.
 In addition to hot entrees and side dishes (regular and vegetarian options available), an extensive salad bar with fresh vegetables, proteins, fruit, and breads are offered at each meal.
 Please see Health and Medical Care for more information on dietary restrictions.

 Blue Lake prides itself in maintaining a clean and natural environment for its students.
 All campers help to preserve its beauty by pitching in on Camp Sweeps, such as picking up litter or collecting fallen branches for a campfire.
 Cabins and units are assigned areas of the camp to help keep clean.